PX4/PX4-user_guide/en/flight_modes/position_mc.md

 ### Parameters

+All the parameters in the [Multicopter Position Control](../advanced_config/parameter_reference.md#multicopter-position-control) group are relevant.
+A few parameters of particular note are listed below.

 Parameter | Description
 --- | ---
 <span id="MPC_HOLD_DZ"></span>[MPC_HOLD_DZ](../advanced_config/parameter_reference.md#MPC_HOLD_DZ) | Deadzone of sticks where position hold is enabled.
 Default: 0.1 (10% of full stick range).